 We expect trends in the passenger car markets in the individual regions to be mixed in 2017.
-Overall, growth in global demand for new vehicles will probably be slower than in the reporting period.
-We anticipate that sales volume in Western Europe and the German passenger car market will be slightly lower than in the previous year.
+Overall, growth in global demand for new vehicles will probably be slower than in 2016.
+We anticipate that sales volume in Western Europe and the German passenger car market will be slightly higher than in the previous year.
 In the Central and Eastern European markets, demand for passenger cars should exceed the weak prior-year figure.
 We expect that the market volume for passenger cars and light commercial vehicles (up to 6.35 tonnes) in North America in 2017 will be a little lower than the prior-year figure.
-On the South American market for passenger cars and light commercial vehicles, overall demand is expected to rise slightly compared with the previous year.
+On the South American market for passenger cars and light commercial vehicles, overall demand is expected to rise moderately compared with the previous year.
 The passenger car markets in the Asia-Pacific region look set to continue their growth trajectory at a slightly weaker pace.

 We expect trends in the markets for light commercial vehicles in the individual regions to be mixed again in 2017.
 Overall, we envisage a slight increase in demand.

 In the markets for mid-sized and heavy trucks that are relevant for the Volkswagen Group and in the relevant markets for buses, new registrations in 2017 are set to rise moderately above the prior-year level.